pip-services/pip-services-docs/content/en/python/commons/refer/ireferences.md

 > get_one_optional(locator: Any): Any

 - **locator**: Any - the locator to find references by.
-- **returns**: Any - a matching component reference or null if nothing was found.
+- **returns**: Any - a matching component reference or None if nothing was found.

 #### get_one_required
 Gets a required component reference that matches specified locator.